cleanlab/cleanlab/docs/README.md

     "nbsphinx": "hidden"
    }
 ```
 This includes cells that install dependencies and cells that run tests to verify the notebook has executed correctly.
+These cells will still be visible when the notebook is run in Colab or locally in Jupyter, so make sure to add a comment explaining their purpose at the top.

 4. If developing Notebook in virtualenv, make sure at the end to change the end of the raw .ipynb file to have the following:
 ```